CXu0630/CarbonArchive/1.0 Carbon Primer for Architects/1.10 General Terms/Characterization Factor.md

 Parent:
 ---
 ## Definition
-A characterization factor is the factor converting an elementary flow into an amount of kg CO2-equivalents.
+A characterization factor is the factor converting an elementary flow into an amount of environmental impacts such as kg CO2-equivalents.

 By applying CFs to all relevant elementary flows in an impact category, an impact assessment score can be calculated.